 Sensitivity analysis

-With 92% (12/13) vapers and 42% 21/50 participants recruited at the Pueblo center, we sought to understand how this demographic imbalance acts as a potential confounder or source of multicollinearity.
+With 92% (12/13) vape users and 42% 21/50 participants recruited at the Pueblo center, we sought to understand how this demographic imbalance acts as a potential confounder or source of multicollinearity.
 As such we restricted analysis to participants recruited from the Pueblo center and compared it to the overall model containing all study participants to assess differences in estimates and significant gene composition between the models.
-The top 2,000 significant genes for the restricted and full models are identical both before and after the selected cutoff value (|Log2(Fold Change) | > 2).
-The variation of Log2(Fold Change) from the top 2,000 genes in the model with only subjects and the model with only Pueblo subjects were minimal (Supplementary Figure 2).
+The top 2,000 significant genes for the restricted and full models are identical both before and after the selected cutoff value (|Log2(FC) | > 2).
+The variation of Log2(FC) from the top 2,000 genes in the model with only subjects and the model with only Pueblo subjects were minimal (Supplementary Figure 2, Supplementary Table 2).

 Targeted DNA Methylation Analysis

 One CpG site, cg02123174, was significantly differentially methylated at a type-I error rate of 0.05.
-The site maps to REXO1 and was less methylated in vapers compared to non-vapers.
+The site maps to REXO1 and was less methylated in vape users compared to non-vape users.
 This result is consistent with RNA-Seq results where the gene was up-regulated (0.396, FDR = 0.02).
 One additional site, cg11903190 was marginally significant at an FDR-adjusted p-value of 0.06 and maps to CERK, which was also up-regulated in the RNA-Seq results (0.395, FDR = 0.002).
 At a type-I error rate of 0.2, there were 36 differentially methylated sites.
 Supplementary Table 3 gives the top 10 sorted by adjusted p-value and estimate size while Supplementary Table 3 shows boxplots of five of such CpG sites (and their associated genes).

 Identification of differentially methylated regions (DMRs)